Northamptonshire: Geography

-Northamptonshire is a landlocked county located in the southern part of the East Midlands region, which is sometimes known as the South Midlands.
-The county contains the watershed between the River Severn and The Wash, and several important rivers have their sources in the north-west of the county, including the River Nene, which flows north-eastwards to The Wash, and the "Warwickshire Avon", which flows south-west to the Severn.
+Northamptonshire is a landlocked county in the southern part of the East Midlands, sometimes known as the South Midlands.
+The county contains the watershed between the River Severn and The Wash, and several important rivers have their sources in the north-west of the county, including the River Nene, which flows north-eastwards to The Wash, and the Warwickshire Avon, which flows south-west to the Severn.
 In 1830, it was boasted that "not a single brook, however insignificant, flows into it from any other district".
-The highest point in the county is Arbury Hill, at 20 yd.
+In the west of the county, the hills most commonly referred to as the Northamptonshire Uplands can be found, in this area, the highest point in the county, Arbury Hill, at 225 m, can be found, just to the south of Daventry.
+The boundary with Lincolnshire is England's shortest ceremonial county boundary, at 20 yd.

 There are several towns in the county, Northampton being the largest and most populous.
-At the time of the 2011 census a population of 691,952 lived in the county, with 212,069 living in Northampton.
-The table below shows all towns with over 10,000 inhabitants.

 As of 2010 there were 16 settlements in Northamptonshire with a town charter: